jmike/naomi-docs/query.md

 ### <a name="orderby" href="#orderby">#</a>OrderBy

-The OrderBy expression sorts the results of a query in ascending or descending order.
+Sorts the results of a query in ascending or descending order.

 ##### Accepted Values